hpcde/cluster-docs/README.md

 ## Deployment

 ### Deploy to Github and Gitlab
-We are use Github action and Gitlab CI/CD to automatic deploy out site to github pages or gitlab pages.
+We are using Github action and Gitlab CI/CD to automatic deploy our site to github pages or gitlab pages.
-Nothing to do, just push your commit to master branch.
+Nothing to do, just push your commits to master branch.